Pap smearPap smear

 • Blood or inflammatory cells obscuring the abnormal cells

-Although it’s possible for abnormal cells to go undetected, time is on your side.
+Although abnormal cells can go undetected, time is on your side.
 Cervical cancer takes several years to develop.
 And if one test doesn’t detect the abnormal cells, the next test most likely will.

 How you prepare

-To ensure that your Pap smear is most effective, follow these tips prior to your test:
+To ensure that your Pap smear is most effective, follow these tips before your test:

 • Try not to schedule a Pap smear during your menstrual period.
 It’s best to avoid this time of your cycle, if possible.